baloian/typescript-ds-lib/README.md

 Provides Comparator for custom types.
 Just pass your own comparator function to the constructor.

 - Fully Tested
-- Fast & Native & Light
+- Fast
+- 0 Dependencies
+- Lightweight
-- Comes with Comparator
+- Comes with Comparator (for custom types)
 - `hashCode()` and `equals()` are supported

 ## Install